Supriyo-Roy/server-monitoring/README.md

 [Link text](https://grafana.com/docs/grafana/latest/setup-grafana/installation/debian/)

-After installing Grafana, open localhost:3000 and add prometheus as datasource, then import the jason above :)
+After installing Grafana, open localhost:3000 and add prometheus as datasource, then import the json file :)

 ## Now you can monitor all your CPU metrics